 Most community colleges have teachers completely invested in your education.
 They want to see you succeed and move on, either to a four-year university for a bachelor’s or to a rewarding career in the field you’ve studied so hard for.
 You’ll be well-prepared after attending a quality school.

 Plus, not everyone is interested in attending a four-year university.
 Some would like to get a degree and begin working as soon as possible.
 Others, aren't interested in accumulating the student debt.
 Community colleges provide training that allows you to receive quicker schooling at a much more affordable rate.

 Pros & Cons of Community College

-- Community college is so much less expensive!
+- Community college is significantly less expensive!

 - Students who receive an associate degree prior to transferring can earn a bachelor’s degree at the same rate as a student who started out at a university.
 You won’t be behind.

 - Non-traditional students such as full-time employees and parents find there is a better work-life balance through community college.

 - Small class sizes mean more individualized attention for you.

 - Community colleges are usually conveniently located, which cuts down on your expenses such as gas and housing.